dvdh1961/ADAMP/README.md

 ![Logo](https://github.com/dvdh1961/ADAMP/blob/main/scrcpp/ADAMP.png)

+This software is free to use for personal, educational, and non-profit purposes under the PolyForm Noncommercial License 1.0.0.

 A ColecoVision and ADAM Emulator & Debugging Suite for Windows & Linux.

 ADAM+ is a modern emulator and development toolkit for the ColecoVision and Coleco ADAM systems, built with Qt6 and inspired by the original EmulTwo project.